Edmund J. Baillie: Biography

-Baillie was born in Hawarden on 4 May 1851.
-As a young man, Baillie worked at the firm F. and A. Dickson and Sons of Eastgate, Chester where he eventually became its adviser and partner.
+Edmund John Baillie was born in Hawarden on 4 May 1851.
+As a young man, Baillie worked at the firm F. and A. Dickson and Sons of Eastgate, Chester, where he eventually became its adviser and partner.
 On the amalgamation of Dickson's two firms, he became deputy Chairman of Dicksons, Limited.

 Baillie was a friend of John Ruskin and was President of the John Ruskin Society in Liverpool.
 He was honorary secretary and treasurer of the Grosvenor Museum at Chester and a member of the Chester Society of Natural Science.
-He was a member of the Royal Horticultural Society.
+He was a member of the Royal Horticultural Society and was later a Fellow.
 He was elected for the Linnean Society of London on 21 June 1878 and became a Fellow in 1883.
-He specialized in fruit trees.
-Baillie corresponded with Walt Whitman.
+Baillie specialised in fruit trees.
+He also corresponded with Walt Whitman.

-He contributed to the Gardener's Magazine, Journal of Botany, Journal of Horticulture, Cottage Gardener and the Proceedings of the Linnean Society.
+Baille contributed to the Gardener's Magazine, Journal of Botany, Journal of Horticulture, Cottage Gardener and the Proceedings of the Linnean Society.
 For his services to natural science he was awarded the Kingsley Memorial Medal.
 Baillie was a Presbyterian and was church secretary at the English Presbyterian Church of Wales, Chester for many years.
 He was a spiritualist and member of the London Spiritualist Alliance.

-He died on 18 October 1897 in Chester.
+Baillie died on 18 October 1897 in Chester.

 Vegetarianism

 Baillie was a vegetarian.
 He joined the Vegetarian Society in 1878 and later served as a Vice-President.
 Baillie authored papers in defence of vegetarianism that were read at conferences such as the International Vegetarian Congress.
+In 1885, Baiillie wrote in The Dietetic Reformer about vegetarian rennet made from the berries of Withania coagulans.
+He served on the General Council of the Order of the Golden Age in 1897.